The Styling System

 }

-CSS is the recommended format for new projects.
-It enables syntax highlighting in editors, linting tools, and familiarity for web developers.
+CSS gives you syntax highlighting in editors, linting tools, and familiarity for web developers.

 Supported Attributes